tianyyiii/dppo/cfg/pretraining.md

 ## Pre-training experiments

+**Update, Nov 6 2024**: we fixed the issue of EMA update being too infrequent causing slow pre-training.
+Now the number of epochs needed for pre-training can be much slower than those used in the configs.
+We recommend training with fewer epochs and testing the early checkpoints.

 ### Comparing diffusion-based RL algorithms (Sec.
 5.1)
 Gym configs are under `cfg/gym/pretrain/<env_name>/`, and the config name is `pre_diffusion_mlp`.
 Robomimic configs are under `cfg/robomimic/pretrain/<env_name>/`, and the name is also `pre_diffusion_mlp`.